 Let’s start with Aesop.
 Have you heard of Aesop and his Fables?
 Of course, you have.
 I am sure at least one of his famous tales has crossed your path sometime in your life.

-Anyway, Aesop was an ancient Greek fabulist or storyteller who used mostly animals in his stories to teach lessons.
-No written accounts have survived, and whether he was even real is still disputed today.
-Regardless, his stories are timeless adventures that have survived for centuries with new and slightly different iterations over the years.
+Anyway, Mr. Aesop was an ancient Greek storyteller who used mostly animals to teach moral lessons.
+His stories are timeless adventures that have survived for centuries with new and slightly different versions over the years.

 “The Tortoise And The Hare”

 If you don’t know the story then here’s a quick recap for you.
-It’s an old children’s fable about a cocky Hare that is constantly nagging a Tortoise for moving so slow.
+It’s an old children’s fable about a cocky hare that is constantly nagging a tortoise for being so slow.
 One day the Tortoise decides he’s had enough of the very irritating Hare and challenges him to a race.

 The race begins and the Hare immediately speeds past the Tortoise.
 With a big laugh, the Hare looks back and shouts, “You will never win the race at that pace Tortoise!”
 The Tortoise doesn’t care and keeps moving along slowly and steadily.